 Just like any case of Endometriosis, the first step toward diagnosis is a detailed medical and symptom history.
 A physical examination may follow and one possible indicator of bowel Endo is a tender spot inside the vagina near the rectum (this may indicate Endo on the Pouch of Douglas).
 Dr. Redwine explains the cul-de-sac (aka the Pouch of Douglas) involvement a little bit better,

 “When the rectum is involved by endometriosis, it frequently scars forward to the back of the uterus, causing what is known as obliteration of the cul de sac.
 This indicates the presence of deeply invasive disease in the uterosacral ligaments, the cul de sac, and usually the front wall of the rectum itself with what is called a rectal nodule.
 The disease can occasionally invade the rear wall of the vagina as well.”

-Transvaginal ultrasounds may also be beneficial if a physician suspects bowel Endo – women who have ovarian cysts have a 30% chance of having Endo on their bowels.
+Transvaginal ultrasounds may also be beneficial if a physician suspects bowel Endo – those who have ovarian cysts have a 30% chance of having Endo on their bowels.
 New studies are finding that transvaginal (and transrectum) ultrasounds may be able to “pick up” bowel lesions as masses on the screen and that they may hold a distinct shape of their own.

 Like all other forms of Endometriosis, the treatment is pretty much the same:

 - Patience – the Wait & See method – if the symptoms are bearable, ride them out.
 Be patient.
-Literally, wait and see what happens…or wait for your next excision surgery;
+Literally, wait and see what happens…or wait for your next surgery;

 - Medication – pain killers, NSAIDs, aromatase inhibitors, GnRH antagonists, birth control pills/IUD, or other medications may offer a reduction in symptoms; and,